Maggie-Mango/Cryptosquare/README.md

 ## Description

-text
+User inputs a word or phrase and the program outputs an encoded message.
+If the normalized string's length happens to be a square number, the output will look like a square.

 ## Setup/Installation Requirements

 * Clone this repository to your desktop.
 * Navigate to the top level of the directory.
-* Open {folder-name}/index.html in your browser.
+* Open cryptosqure/index.html in your browser.

 ## Tests